biozhangjn/Blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jiannan Zhang (张剑南) is a scientific researcher.
-He is employed as an Associate Research Fellow in [Wang yajun](http://life.scu.edu.cn/info/1048/1836.htm) Lab at Sichuan University (四川大学).
+Jiannan Zhang (张剑南) is a scientific researcher and currently serves as an Associate Professor in the College of Life Sciences at Sichuan University.
+He conducts research as part of Professor [Yajun Wang](http://life.scu.edu.cn/info/1048/1836.htm)'s lab.
 His research interests include Avian Physiology, Endocrinology and Metabolism, and Genome Editing in chicken.